sjmeehan9/algo-trading/README.md

 - Training a reinforcement learning model using a realistic environment that takes into account prices you would likely receive, including transaction costs and market buy/sell spreads
 - Backtesting using the same environment and data structures as training
 - Easy usage of a trained model in simulated trading sessions with an Interactive Brokers paper trading account
+- Integrating trading strategy code into a data pipeline that enables backtesting, paper trading and live trading
 - Everything pre-configured to start trading with real money including strong order management guardrails such as stop loss/take profit limits, which are included in the model's training environment
 - Logical places to extend the code for additional financial products (eg. Options), machine learning packages and reward functions